-To stretch the hip flexors, we should just move into the opposite direction AKA hip extension, correct?
+To stretch the hip flexors, we should just move in the opposite direction AKA hip extension, correct?
 Well, yes we need to move into hip extension to stretch the hip flexors.
 The issue with lazily moving into hip extension is the more hip extension we go into, the more tension there is on our hip flexors.
 Eventually, this tension (if left unchecked) will reach a point where it will begin to pull on the origin of the hip flexors at the pelvis, causing the pelvis to tilt forward or anteriorly.
 The moment this happens, you lose all the tension on the hip flexors and effectively lose your stretch!

 To keep that tension to properly stretch the hip flexors, we need to posteriorly tilt our pelvis.

 Simply put, posterior pelvic tilt is the movement of your hip bones (pelvis) moving in a backward direction (think like a dog tucking its tail) and is typically controlled through the lower abdominals and the glutes.
 While it’s a very small motion, it can be very hard to control for many people!
 Try out these cues to learn how to posteriorly tilt your pelvis: